 defines the number of lines to be inserted into another file.
 Lines are inserted beginning with the current line, up to but not including the target line.
+If you enter an asterisk (), the rest of the file is inserted.
 If you omit target, only the current line is inserted.